Sámi people: Extent

 The municipalities of Gällivare, Jokkmokk and Arjeplog in Swedish Lappland were designated a UNESCO World Heritage Site in 1996 as a "Laponian Area".

 The Sámi Domicile Area in Finland consists of the municipalities of Enontekiö, Utsjoki and Inari as well as a part of the municipality of Sodankylä.
-About 3,000 of Finland's about 10,000 people speak Sámi as their mother tongue.
+About 3,000 of Finland's about 10,000 Sámi people speak Sámi as their mother tongue.
 Today, a considerable part of the Finnish Sámi live outside the Sápmi region, for example in Helsinki there is a relatively large and active Sámi minority.
 According to the Sámi Parliament, the Sámi live in 230 municipalities out of a total of 336 municipalities in Finland.
 75% of Sámi under the age of 10 live outside the Sápmi region.

-Important Sámi towns
+Important Sámi settlements

-The following towns and villages have a significant Sámi population or host Sámi institutions (Norwegian, Swedish, Finnish or Russian name in parentheses):
+The following municipalities have a significant Sámi population or host Sámi institutions (Norwegian, Swedish, Finnish or Russian name in parentheses):